qmk/qmk_firmware/docs/hand_wire.md

 ## Wiring the matrix

 There is no one right way to do this.
-What you want to achieve is good connection at all of the joints planned and no unintentional shorts.
+What you want to achieve is a good connection at all of the joints planned and no unintentional shorts.

 Established materials and techniques include: